 Critical Practice: Placement

 This module is the work-based component of the two interrelated Critical Practice modules.
-While Critical Practice: Theory asks for students to articulate an ideal of how they would like to practise in the future, this module grounds their speculations in an examination of how they are currently practising.
+While Critical Practice: Theory asks for students to articulate an ideal of how they would like to practice in the future, this module grounds their speculations in an examination of how they are currently practicing.
 Using the student’s workplace as the principal site of investigation, it studies the relationship between process and product, ideas and outcomes.
 The collation of a Critical Practice Manual by the student will demonstrate a comprehensive understanding of their practice experience alongside a detailed analysis of one of the practice’s projects.

 Critical Practice: Theory

-By James Soane and Peter Buchanan
+By Ruth Lang and Peter Buchanan

 This module is the school-based component of the two interrelated Critical Practice modules.
-While the module Critical Practice: Placement examines how the student is currently practising, Critical Practice: Theory asks for students to articulate an ideal of how they would like to practise.
+While the module Critical Practice: Placement examines how the student is currently practicing, Critical Practice: Theory asks for students to articulate an ideal of how they would like to practice.
 It relates contemporary practice to theories and ideas from within architecture and beyond it, examining the role of the architect in larger contexts, from the construction industry and the creative economy through to humanity and the geosphere.
 The production of a Critical Practice Manifesto will articulate a personal statement of intent about how the student wishes to operate in the future.

 We view the Second Year as the first year of a career: that’s why we call it the Proto-Practice Year.
 Directed by Clive Sall, students are supported to develop their own direction and to set the terms of their own enquiry.
 Each student develops an individual thesis design project through the year’s five modules.